Psykotikism/Mutant_Tanks/README.md

 	// "Enable Custom Configs"
 	// "Create Config Types"
 	// "Execute Config Types"
+	"Plugin Settings"
+	{
 		"General"
 		{
 			// Enable Super Tanks++.
 			// 0: OFF
 			// 1: ON
 			"Plugin Enabled"				"1"

 			// Enable Super Tanks++ in these game mode types.
 			// Add up numbers together for different results.
 			// 0: All game mode types.
 			// 1: Co-Op modes only.
 			// 2: Versus modes only.
 			// 4: Survival modes only.
 			// 8: Scavenge modes only.
 (Only available in Left 4 Dead 2.)
 			"Game Mode Types"				"0"

 			// Enable Super Tanks++ in these game modes.
 			// Separate game modes with commas.
 			// Game mode limit: 64
 			// Character limit for each game mode: 64
 			// Empty: All
 			// Not empty: Enabled only in these game modes.
 			"Enabled Game Modes"			""

 			// Disable Super Tanks++ in these game modes.
 			// Separate game modes with commas.
 			// Game mode limit: 64
 			// Character limit for each game mode: 64
 			// Empty: None
 			// Not empty: Disabled only in these game modes.
 			"Disabled Game Modes"			""

-		// Enable Super Tanks++ custom configuration.
-		// 0: OFF
-		// 1: ON
-		"Enable Custom Configs"			"0"

-		// The type of custom config that Super Tanks++ creates.
-		// Combine numbers in any order for different results.
-		// Character limit: 5
-		// 1: Difficulties
-		// 2: Maps
-		// 3: Game modes
-		// 4: Days
-		// 5: Player count
-		"Create Config Types"			"12345"

-		// The type of custom config that Super Tanks++ executes.
-		// Combine numbers in any order for different results.
-		// Character limit: 5
-		// 1: Difficulties
-		// 2: Maps
-		// 3: Game modes
-		// 4: Days
-		// 5: Player count
-		"Execute Config Types"			"1"

 			// Announce each Super Tank's arrival.
 			// 0: OFF
 			// 1: ON
 			"Announce Arrival"				"1"

 			// Display Tanks' names and health.
 			// 0: OFF
 			// 1: ON, show names only.
 			// 2: ON, show health only.
 			// 3: ON, show both names and health.
 			"Display Health"				"3"

 			// Enable Super Tanks++ in finales only.
 			// 0: OFF
 			// 1: ON
 			"Finales Only"					"0"

 			// Enable Super Tanks++ for human-controlled Tanks.
 			// Note: Some Super Tank abilities may be too overpowered to use in a competitive game mode.
 			// 0: OFF
 			// 1: ON
 			"Human Super Tanks"				"1"

 			// Maximum types of Super Tanks allowed.
 			// Minimum: 1
 			// Maximum: 1000
-		"Maximum Types"					"73"
+			"Maximum Types"					"72"

 			// Multiply the Super Tank's health.
 			// 0: No changes to health.
 			// 1: Multiply original health only.
 			// 2: Multiply extra health only.
 			// 3: Multiply both.
 			"Multiply Health"				"0"

 			// Amount of Tanks to spawn for each finale wave.
 			// Separate waves with commas.
 			// Wave limit: 3
 			// Character limit for each wave: 3
 			// 1st number = 1st wave
 			// 2nd number = 2nd wave
 			// 3rd number = 3rd wave
 			"Tank Waves"					"2,3,4"
+		}
+		"Custom"
+		{
+			// Enable Super Tanks++ custom configuration.
+			// 0: OFF
+			// 1: ON
+			"Enable Custom Configs"			"0"

+			// The type of custom config that Super Tanks++ creates.
+			// Combine numbers in any order for different results.
+			// Character limit: 5
+			// 1: Difficulties
+			// 2: Maps
+			// 3: Game modes
+			// 4: Days
+			// 5: Player count
+			"Create Config Types"			"12345"

+			// The type of custom config that Super Tanks++ executes.
+			// Combine numbers in any order for different results.
+			// Character limit: 5
+			// 1: Difficulties
+			// 2: Maps
+			// 3: Game modes
+			// 4: Days
+			// 5: Player count
+			"Execute Config Types"			"1"
+		}
 	}
 	"Example"
 	{